hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 [9:12:48](#fPlwQ5Hx6pzf4tWn6Aa21Qonlgc5ZTPIE7pjLEz2ivg) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
 > <@hiiamboris:tchncs.de> PR with precise timers for Windows was rejected, and it would not increase timing reliability by a big margin anyway due to unpredictable nature of the OS scheduler, so just add zeroes

-So when you push PR to Microsoft, to fix their lame Windows scheduler architecture? Ì†æÌ¥™
+So when you push PR to Microsoft, to fix their lame Windows scheduler architecture? ü§™

 ## 15-Mar-2024